istio/istio.io/content/en/docs/ambient/upgrade/helm/index.md

 ### Organize your tags and revisions

-In order to upgrade a mesh in ambient mode in a controlled manner, we recommend that your gateways and namespaces should be using the `istio.io/rev` label to specify a revision tag to manage which gateway and control plane versions will be used for your workloads.
+In order to upgrade a mesh in ambient mode in a controlled manner, we recommend that your gateways and namespaces use the `istio.io/rev` label to specify a revision tag to control which gateway and control plane versions will be used to manage traffic for your workloads.
 We recommend dividing your production cluster into multiple tags to organize your upgrade.
 All members of a given tag will be upgraded simultaneously, so it is wise to begin your upgrade with your lowest risk applications.
 We do not recommend referencing revisions directly via labels for upgrades, as this process can easily result in the accidental upgrade of a large number of proxies, and is difficult to segment.
 To see what tags and revisions you are using in your cluster, see the section on upgrading tags.

 ### Choose a revision name